andrewpapa/andrewpapa.github.io/index.md

 working within the Computational Biology group lead by [Crispin Miller](https://www.crukscotlandinstitute.ac.uk/cruk-si-research/cruk-si-research-groups/crispin-miller-computational-biology.html).
-I develop and apply Machine Learning, AI and statistical methods to single-cell omics, spatial transcriptomics and imaging datasets.
+I develop and apply Machine Learning, AI and statistical methods to single-cell omics, spatial transcriptomics and imaging datasets, in order to:
-I work with data generated across a number of cancer contexts, with the goal of:

- - gaining mechanistic understanding of cellular transitions in cancer, particularly those associated with the onset of malignancy, poor prognoses and treatment evasion, and
+ - gain mechanistic insights into cellular transitions in cancer, particularly those associated with the onset of malignancy, poor prognoses and treatment evasion, and
- - making robust, quantitative comparisons of preclinical models with human disease, focused on gene-expression programs and mouse models of cancer.
+ - make robust, quantitative comparisons of preclinical models with human disease, focused on gene-expression programs and mouse models of cancer.

 Additionally, I co-supervise and mentor a small team of PhD students within the group,